 3. Project Scope

-Develop and maintain ARINC 661 flight deck display interface standards for new airplane development programs and for retrofit programs, including Airbus A380, A350, A400M, Boeing B787, B737 Max, COMAC C919, Regional Aircraft, General Aviation (GA) and rotorcraft.
+Develop and maintain ARINC 661 flight deck display interface standards for new airplane development programs and for retrofit programs, including Airbus A380, A350, A400M, Boeing B787, B737 Max, B777X, KC-46A, COMAC C919, Regional Aircraft, General Aviation (GA) and rotorcraft.
 Ensure growth for CNS/ATM applications that provide advanced operational concepts that will increase aviation safety, capacity, and efficiency.

 ARINC 661 defines the basic building blocks through which a Graphical User Interface (GUI) to display systems can be developed.
 ARINC 661 is being expanded to meet OEM requirements for new airplane programs.
 ARINC 661 will enable flight crews to interact with the CDS using a cursor control device or touchscreen technology.

-ARINC 661 defines the basic building blocks through which a Graphical User Interface (GUI) to display systems can be developed.
+ARINC 661 Part 1 defines the basic building blocks through which a Graphical User Interface (GUI) to display systems can be developed.

+Part 1 will be updated through the preparation of Supplement 6 topics identified in Section 3.3 and the material needed to describe Part 1 and Part 2, and the relation between the two parts.

+A new document, ARINC Project Paper 661 Part 2, will define the User Interface Markup Language which will allow developers to specify the interface, the look and the behavior of any graphical user interface, in particular ARINC 661 building blocks.

 3.1 Description